 Several types of headaches exist, with tension headaches being the most common.
 Cluster headaches are painful and happen in groups or “clusters,” while migraines are a moderate-to-severe type of headache.

-Although many medications are targeted at relieving headache symptoms, a number of effective, natural treatments also exist.
+Although many medications can be used to treat headache symptoms, a number of effective natural treatments also exist.

 Inadequate hydration may lead you to develop a headache.

-In fact, studies have demonstrated that chronic dehydration is a common cause of tension headaches and migraines (1).
+In fact, studies have demonstrated that dehydration is a common cause of headaches (

 Interestingly, magnesium has also been shown to be a safe, effective remedy for headaches.

-Evidence suggests that magnesium deficiency is more common in people who get frequent migraine headaches, compared to those who don’t (4).
+Evidence suggests that magnesium deficiency is more common in people who get frequent migraine headaches than in those who don’t (

 However, taking magnesium supplements can cause digestive side effects like diarrhea in some people, so it’s best to start with a smaller dose when treating headache symptoms and ask a healthcare professional if you have questions related to dosing.

 While having an alcoholic drink may not cause a headache in most people, studies have shown that alcohol can trigger migraines in about one-third of those who experience frequent headaches (

-For maximum benefits, aim for the “sweet spot” of seven to nine hours of sleep per night (
+For maximum benefits, aim for the “sweet spot” of 7–9 hours of sleep per night (

-It’s also found in certain foods like aged cheeses, fermented food, beer, wine, smoked fish and cured meats.
+It’s also found in certain foods, such as aged cheeses, fermented foods, beer, wine, smoked fish, and cured meats.

-Studies suggest consuming histamine may cause migraines in those who are sensitive to it.
+Studies suggest that consuming histamine may cause migraines in those who are sensitive to it (

-Some people are not able to excrete histamine properly because they have impaired function of the enzymes responsible for breaking it down (
+Some people cannot excrete histamine properly because they have impaired function of the enzymes responsible for breaking it down (

-Cutting histamine-rich foods from the diet may be a useful strategy for people who get frequent headaches (
+Cutting histamine-rich foods from the diet may help reduce symptoms such as headaches in people who are sensitive to histamine (